Motorcycle ambulance: United Kingdom

+Motorcycle paramedics first began in the United Kingdom as a trial program in 1991, but quickly proved themselves by being the first to respond in congested areas.

 Motorcycles are used as rapid response vehicles by NHS emergency medical services, and MCP Medical in the United Kingdom.

 St John Ambulance England ran a motorcycle response team out of then Prince of Wales London District until the early 2010s due to costs of an ageing fleet of motorcycles, cost of replacement fleet, and the economical return of the service led to the service being withdrawn.

 United States

 Daytona Beach Fire Rescue in Florida has been using pairs of motorcycles since 1994 to help with response times during heavy congestion surrounding major events in the Daytona Beach area.
 They currently operate two Harley Davidson FLHPI Road King motorcycles.
 Miami-Dade County, also in Florida used motorcycles for faster response times after a 2004 pilot programme.
 They had significant success, but the programme was cut in 2008 due to budget problems.
 The programme is credited with cutting response times in half.
 Austin-Travis County EMS of Austin, Texas is using a fleet of four BMW G650 X-Ps and two BMW R1200RT to supplement the standard ambulance response.
 As of 2011, the motorcycles were deployed only for special events and times of unusually high traffic congestion, but the county planned to make them a regular system resource.
 MSET (Motorcycle Special Events Team of Texas) is a Texas Department of State Health Services (DSHS) registered First Responder Organization (FRO), and is composed of volunteer Emergency Medical Technicians and FCC licensed Amateur Radio Operators on motorcycles.
 MSET is active in and outside the Austin community, supporting both mobile and stand-by events, such as bicycle races and festivals.